studioqradio/studioqradio.github.io/mp3/README.md

 monksevillair@gmail.com (530) 321-1008

 P.S.
 I'm too lazy to program this correctly so please don't do crazy shit to this github page <3 monk

+# TODO
+- [ ] make it a real radio station streaming 24/7 (song choice alg based on date maybe?)